Search This Blog

 In Australia, the Jesse Tree is often a eucalypt.
 Eucalypts are regenerated by fire; they have to be destroyed in order to be born anew.
 The biblical Branch is a sign of newness in the midst of destruction or discouragement.
 The idea of the new Branch from an old stump became a way to talk about the expected messiah (e.g., Jer 23.5) who would save Israel from all its troubles.
 The presence of the Jesse Tree in churches during Advent reminds worshippers that Jesus came to suffer the full consequences of our all-too-human sin and despair, but then to rise again as a sign of hope for all who would follow him.

-Christians long for the full reign of the messiah, and the kingdom of Peace that he will bring.
-So, while we celebrate the birth of the Branch, the new shoot from the stump of Jesse, we anticipate with hope the Second Advent, and await the completion of the promise.
+Christians long for a fullsome reign of the messiah, and the kingdom of Peace that he will bring.
+So, while we celebrate the birth of the Branch, the new shoot from the stump of Jesse, we anticipate with hope a more complete Advent.

 Wreath and Candles